offbynull/learn/Bioinformatics/input/input.md

 The production of transcription factors may be tied to certain internal or external conditions.
 For example, imagine a flower where the petals...

- * bunch together (phenotype) at night time when sunlight is hidden and temperature is lower (conditions).
+ * bunch together at night time when sunlight is hidden and temperature is lower.
- * spread out (phenotype) at day time when sunlight is available and temperature is higher (conditions).
+ * spread out at day time when sunlight is available and temperature is higher.

 The external conditions of sunlight and temperature causes the saturation of some transcription factors to change.
-Those transcription factors influence the rate of gene expression for the genes that control the bunching or spreading of the petals.
+Those transcription factors influence the rate of gene expression for the genes that control the bunching and spreading of the petals.

 ```{svgbob}
       "sunlight"    "temperature"